-Tin Mine's Captain's office & Smithy now riverside retreats for 2 + dogs near Calstock.
+Tin Mine!
+Count House & Smithy now riverside retreats for 2 + dogs near Calstock.
 Log fires, views, wildlife, ruins, peace.
 Min 2 night stay.

 Two historic former Cornish-mine buildings cloaked in woodland with breathtaking elevated views across the River Tamar - peace and tranquillity guaranteed!
 The Count House and The Smithy each sleep 2.
 Dogs accepted by arrangement.

-Open-plan living areas are cosy with their wood-burning stoves, comfy sofas, rugs on flagstone floors and a table by the window for the views.
-A simple kitchen and, for wet-weather days, books, games and DVDs.
-Their bedrooms are fresh, bright and unfussy, with compact functional shower rooms with handmade soaps.
-There is a shared BBQ area for the 2 cottages plus a shared washing machine in a utility room located next to The Smithy.
+Open-plan living areas are cosy with wood-burning stoves, comfy sofas, rugs on flagstone floors and a table by the window for the views.
+A simple kitchen and for wet-weather days, books, games and DVDs.
+The bedrooms, which are king-size double ensuites are fresh, bright and unfussy, with compact functional shower rooms with handmade soaps.
+There is a shared BBQ for the 2 cottages plus a shared washing machine in a utility room located next to The Smithy.

 Stroll to the village of Calstock and have a meal in one of its pubs, a coffee in the quirky cafe or perhaps enjoy an ice cream by the river.
 After browsing the art in the gallery walk further along the river, past the charming Danescombe pottery to the National Trust's enchanting Cotehele House.
 Have a day exploring the Tamar Valley Trail or visit Morwellham Quay port and copper mine.
 Within 30 minutes you could be enjoying Dartmoor, Bodmin Moor or Whitsand Bay.
 Return to your private decking, birdsong, river views and serenity...

 Short breaks are available out of season (min 2 nights) with 7 nights Friday to Friday throughout the summer months.
-Prices range from £349 to £725 for 7 nights, with a 3 night stay starting from £249.
+Prices range from £399 to £795 for 7 nights, with a 2-night out-of-season stay starting from £168.
 Dogs are welcome at £25 per booking.